Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Transportation

-Car Next Door has a simple mission – to convert any car into a shareable car so as to save money, empower people, reduce waste, and create greener, cleaner and better neighborhoods.
+Car Next Door has a simple mission – to convert any car into a shareable car to save money, empower people, reduce waste, and create greener, cleaner, and better neighbourhoods.

-With its headquarters located in Pyrmont, Australia, this company was founded in 2012 by David Trumbull, Chloe Illife, and Will Davies.
+This company, which has its headquarters in Pyrmont, Australia, was founded in 2012 by David Trumbull, Chloe Illife, and Will Davies.

-The company has been recording impressive results of 100% revenue growth each year that in 2019, Hyundai auto manufacturing company raised a total of $6.2 million for it to cater to its growing number of customers.
+The company has been recording impressive results of 100% revenue growth each year.
+In 2019, Hyundai auto manufacturing raised $6.2 million to cater to its growing customers.

-Not only that, Car Next Door in that same year bagged a total of $10 million in funding.
+Not only that, but Car Next Door also bagged a total of $10 million in funding that same year.
 (Source: SmartCompany)

-Car Next Door has garnered a total of $17.3 million startup funding from 10 investors.
+Car Next Door has garnered $17.3 million in startup funding from 10 investors.
 (Source: Crunchbase)

 “A cleaner and greener world is what we are all gunning for, and for Car Next Door, bringing it to the automobile world is a way to go!”